Humboldt-WI/blog/content/research/Manual.md

 ```
 <br>
 <br>
-Since we have predefined all the elements in the header, you only have to change the ``date`` section.
+Although we have predefined all the elements in the header, you can change any parts you feel necessary to modify.
+Moreover, you have to change the ``date`` section and add one sentence description in the ``desripetion``.
 Another part you need to change is the ``banner`` section.
 ```
 banner = "img/seminar/sample/hu-logo.jpg"
 ```